Square One Publishers

 Square One Publishers is a publishing company, founded in 2000 by Rubin "Rudy" Shur, a former Avery Publishing president.
-Rudy Shur serves as the Chief Executive Officer.
+Rudy Shur is the Chief Executive Officer.
 Their offices are located in Garden City, New York, home to other publisher's offices.
 In April 2016, Square One Publishers acquired Ocean Publishing, located in Flageler Beach, Florida, with the intent to keep the Ocean Publishing name as an imprint.
 Later that year, Square One Publishers acquired the rights to five novels by James Misko, marking the entry into fictional titles.